open-web3-stack/XCQ/rfcs/add-xcq-to-fellowship.md

 ### Performance

 > Is this an optimization or a necessary pessimization?
 What steps have been taken to minimize additional overhead?

 It's a new functionality, which doesn't modify the existing implementations.

 ### Ergonomics

 > If the proposal alters exposed interfaces to developers or end-users, which types of usage patterns have been optimized for?

 The proposal facilitate the wallets and dApps developers.
 Not only They don't need to examine every concrete implementations for supporting conceptually the same operations in different chains, but also has a more modular development experience by encapsulating custom computations over the exposed apis in PolkaVM programs.

 ### Compatibility

 > Does this proposal break compatibility with existing interfaces, older versions of implementations?
 Summarize necessary migrations or upgrade strategies, if any.

 The proposal defines new apis, which doesn't break compatibility with existing interfaces.

 ## Prior Art and References

-> Provide references to either prior art or other relevant research for the submitted design.
 There are several discussions related to the proposal, including:

 - <https://forum.polkadot.network/t/wasm-view-functions/1045> is the original discussion about having a mechanism to avoid code duplications between the runtime and front-ends/wallets.
 In the original design, the custom computations are compiled as a wasm function.